trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 ![20191222-215710.jpg](https://github.com/trothr/blog/blob/master/images/2019/20191222-215710.jpg)

+Not sure why my pinky looks so pink in the picture.

-While at the Reen Street house, I pointed out, "this is where it happened", that same driveway.
+While at the Reen Street house, I pointed out,
+"this is where it happened", that very same driveway.

 ## Remorse of Remeniscing